informalsecurity/D2FAP/README.md

 ```

 ### Outbound RDP Events
 Any systems that display more than 1 outbound RDP event during the time frame of the attack will be listed at the end of script execution in a table.
-The significance of this can be to help identify hosts the threat actors used as thier base of operations, and using RDP to move laterally to other systems.
+The significance of this can be to help identify hosts the threat actors used as their base of operations, and using RDP to move laterally to other systems.

 These systems are VERY important from an analysis perspective to understand what the threat actor did, tools used, and possible exfiltration.
-Additionally, the BMCCache on these hosts is important to anlyze as well and can provide useful information (such as in the case the threat actor uses private mode for browsing/exfil and you need to recover the URL).
+Additionally, the BMCCache on these hosts is important to analyze as well and can provide useful information (such as in the case the threat actor uses private mode for browsing/exfil and you need to recover the URL).